 These days, many of us find our Christmas tree at a garden supply store or a local church selling them as a fundraiser.
 Ever wonder where they get the trees?
 Christmas tree farms, of course!
 But it’s not always easy.
 Growing Christmas trees is similar to producing any other agricultural crop.
-It’s a serious business that requires a lot of hard work!
+It’s a serious business that requires a lot of hard work that lasts years!
 Learn more about our tree farmers.

 The Business of Christmas Trees

 I have small greenhouse business and also sell plants and vegetables at our local farmers’ market.
 During the holidays, we go visit our local tree farmer.
 The big search for our Christmas tree is a fun family tradition.